Rekapost/AmazonTestNG/README.md

 ```sh
 docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword
 ```
+### To Run Jenkins as a standalone Java application.
+java -jar jenkins.war --httpPort=8081

 ## 14. Running Tests in Jenkins Pipeline
 - Configure **Jenkinsfile** in your Jenkins setup.